jdegand/country-quiz/README.md

 - [x] When you answer incorrectly, you see your results
 - [x] You can try again

 ## Thoughts

 - Implementation choice: grab all data once vs grabbing data after each correct submission.
 - Since the game should end after a wrong answer, it may be best to refetch data after each correct answer.
-- Are users going to play long enough to require more data than initial download size?
+- Are users going to play long enough to require more data than the initial download size?
-- How many questions do you have to get correct in a row to surpass initial download size?
+- How many questions do you have to get correct in a row to surpass the initial download size?
 - How long would users typically use such an app?
 - You can waste users' bandwidth.
 - Grabbing all the countries is ~ 146kb.
 - Selecting all countries of a region is ~ 30kb.

-- Can drastically cut that by filtering with ?fields=name,capital,flags
+- You can drastically cut that by filtering with fields (name,capital,flags).
 - Selecting one country is ~ 1.5kb.

-- 368ms for 4 paralllel queries by name without filtering
+- 368ms for 4 parallel queries by name without filtering.

-- Times can really vary but with filtering each query should be 40-70ms at best and 100ms + at worst
+- Times can really vary, but with filtering each query should be 40-70ms at best and 100ms+ at worst.

-- Since you need 4 answers, best to do a parallel query?
+- Since you need 4 answers, is it best to do a parallel query?

-- Could use an answer array and function to get random value to complete the query.
+- Could use an answer array and function to get a random value to complete the query.
 - Could make an array of all 250 countries and then grab 4 random values and then complete 4 queries with those values.

-- The api does have some weird inconsistencies and creates edge cases you need to account for.
+- The API does have some weird inconsistencies and creates edge cases you need to account for.

-- Querying a name on the api can be problematic for countries with names longer than one word.
-May need to encode the space with %20 and verify how the api named such countries.
+- Querying a name on the API can be problematic for countries with names longer than one word.
+May need to encode the space with `%20` and verify how the API named such countries.

-- Some countries may return an array for a field when most countries would have only a string - if country had a terroritory - etc.
+- Some countries may return an array for a field when most countries would have only a string - if country had a territory - etc.

-- So I just removed certain problematic countries from countries array.
+- So I just removed certain problematic countries from the countries array.
 - The fact that React Query documentation is minimal (*on purpose*) really made this more difficult to choose implementation details.
 - useQueries may not be an ideal solution here.
-The amount of queries is not going to change but I think it makes sense to batch code versus having 4 separate queries where you have to alias all returned properties.
+The amount of queries is not going to change, but I think it makes sense to batch code versus having 4 separate queries where you have to alias all returned properties.
 [Stack Overflow](https://stackoverflow.com/questions/66427968/how-to-handle-multiple-queries-with-react-query) mentioned this dilemma and the unclear implementation details in the docs.
-- The poor documentation is why I went through a youtube course on react query.
+- The poor documentation is why I went through a YouTube course on React Query.

-- Seems like react query makes more network requests than you would think.
-It is definitely over-eager in fetching data and I think that could be why passing variables to react query can cause issues ie I had issues where an infinite loop was created - commented out in Components/Flag - could have been a programming error - need fresh eyes
+- Seems like React Query makes more network requests than you would think.
+It is definitely over-eager in fetching data and I think that could be why passing variables to React Query can cause issues, i.e. infinite loops.

-- The devchallenges requirements bake in poor performance.
+- The DevChallenges requirements bake in poor performance.
 Client-side rendering.
-You need multiple api calls for one question or a large api call.
+You need multiple API calls for one question or a large api call.
 You possibly need a global state object for scoring.

-- React 18 shows double all console logs in Strict Mode - I have was having trouble checking useQueries error and console logs were flooded.
+- React 18 shows double all console logs in strict mode.
+I had trouble checking an useQueries error because the console logs were flooded.
-- React 18 double evaluates components
+- React 18 evaluates components twice.

-- useId is not for adding keys to a list items in render.
-I made that mistake in the Capital and Flag components.
-I guess useId is implemented with refs.
-See [React Docs](https://reactjs.org/docs/hooks-reference.html#useid) for more.  useId is really not useful and I don't see useId being used extensively.
+- `useId` is not for adding keys to a list items inside `render`.
+I made that mistake in the Capital and Flag components. `useId` is implemented with refs.
+See [React Docs](https://reactjs.org/docs/hooks-reference.html#useid) for more.  `useId` is really not useful, and I don't see `useId` being used extensively.

-- Problems when the flag image doesn't show up - user score will be lost on refresh - just have to guess
+- There are problems when the flag image doesn't show up.
+User scores are lost on refresh.
+A user will just have to guess if there is no flag.
-- Duplicated logic for capital submit handler
-- Easiest way to reuse everything - add a class with name of the answer to an invisible span that can be grabbed with js
 - To keep answer hidden, useQuery(`https://restcountries.com/v3.1/name/{answer}?fields=capital`) then evaluate the returned capital name to your answer
 - Extra request may not be necessary?
 - I thought about not showing result screen if score was 0 and you got first question wrong -> just reload the page.

-- I didn't consult the project requirements enough doing this - my primary goal was using react query and getting it working.
+- I didn't consult the project requirements enough doing this - my primary goal was using React Query and getting it working.
 - Design implies no start screen - ie load question on first load - but has end result page.
-With react query, it would make more sense if there was a start and end screen - so you can set 'enabled: false' - otherwise might have to duplicate logic - or send a parameter to flip the value of enabled.
+With React Query, it would make more sense if there was a start and end screen - so you can set `enabled: false`.
+Otherwise, you might have to duplicate logic or send a parameter to flip the value of enabled.
 - Testing React Query is an involved process with limited information.
 This application might be easier to test since I used custom hooks.
-I have not seen how to test react query without a custom hook wrapper.
+I have not seen how to test React Query without a custom hook wrapper.

 ## Useful Resources